 - 1. Schindehutte (Figure 7-1) would consider the Niconil patch a "core product".
 What other elements are required to deliver the "complete (communicated) product"?
 Can the delivery of the complete product be controlled by Warner-Lambert Ireland (WLI)?
 What issues are raised?
 Who else is involved?
 Are the incentives of the other parties aligned with those of WLI? - 2.
-Use the value curve framework (see Kim & Mauborgne's Value Innovation, the Teaching Note: Introducing the Value Curve and the Value Curve Template in eLearning Course Materials) to compare the offerings of Niconil (with and without the support program), Nicorette and Nicobrevin (the key to a meaningful analysis is the selection of appropriate bases for comparison.
-Consider the factors most important to the consumer.)
+Use the value curve framework (see Kim & Mauborgne's Value Innovation and the Teaching Note: Introducing the Value Curve) to compare: (a) the offerings of Niconil with and (b) Niconil without the support program; (c) Nicorette; and (d) Nicobrevin.
+The key to a meaningful analysis is the selection of appropriate bases for comparison.
+Consider the factors most important to the consumer.
 Plot all four value curves on a single exhibit for comparison.
 Describe and discuss your observations.
 What do you conclude from your analysis? - 3.
 Pricing appears to be a major issue.
 How would you price Niconil (consider consumer expectations, cost and margin goals, competitive benchmarks, the substitution cost of continuing to smoke, and other factors in your analysis)?
 How important do you think the support package is to the ultimate success of Niconil?
 How would you price and deliver that package?
-What opportunities or constraints are created by the separate delivery and pricing of the support package? - 4.
+What opportunities or constraints are created by (a) bundling Niconil and the support package; or, (b) separate delivery and pricing? - 4.
 Create a positioning statement for Niconil (following the ideas of Bell, Moore & Helstein, and Crossing the Chasm, pp 152-156).
 Analyze the company's position relative to its principal competitors in terms of points of parity, points of difference and points of contention (Anderson et al).
 Prepare a resonating focus value proposition for the target customer comparing Niconil to the alternative of doing nothing.